umbraco/UmbracoDocs/Reference/Config/umbracoSettings/index.md

         <tours enable="true"></tours>
     </backOffice>

-There is only one supported attribute on the tours element :
+There is only one supported attribute on the tours element:

 **`enable`**
 By default this is set to true.
 Set it to false to turn off [backoffice tours](../../../Extending/Backoffice-Tours/index.md)